hrb90/zero-one/README.md

       hlqwjfgfltgtsrlik: -15,
       scpfmzvsvjvzoxctihuxr: 50
     },
-  constraint:
-    {
   type: "max",
   value: 95
 }
-}
 */
 ```

 ### Objective

 ZeroOne will work just fine without an objective function; `solve()` will simply return a feasible solution if one exists, and `false` otherwise.
-However, you may set an objective function by passing a constraint object to a program's `setObjective` method; this method will ignore any value in the `constraint` property of the constraint object, and only use the `constraint` key (`max` or `min`) to determine whether to maximize or minimize the objective function, respectively.
+However, you may set an objective function by passing a constraint object to a program's `setObjective` method; this method will ignore the constraint object's `value` and will use the `type` property (`max` or `min`) to determine whether to maximize or minimize the objective function, respectively.

 ### Solvers